qkzk/fm/development.md

 #### Changelog

-## TODO

-### Other ideas

 - [ ] FEAT: previewer image mode..
+  - [ ] ueberzug: just a call to ueberzug with correct arguments.
+It should be pluggable
+  - [ ] iterm2: ??? should be possible
+- [ ] FEAT:
+  - [x] sudo command for passwordless.
+It already works.
+If the user has sudo rights without password (passwordless sudo), any password input will be validated and the command is ran
+  - [x] pkexec works already
-- [ ] FEAT: sudo passwordless or with an app
+  - [ ] or with an app ???
+  - [ ] alternative to sudo ? sudo-rs doas
 - [ ] IMP: display.
 Reduce the number of call to MENU_STYLE.get() by getting it once and passing a reference

+## TODO

+### Other ideas

 - [ ] BUG: big tree moved down and selection is out of screen once again
 - [ ] BUG: double quote & antislash doesn't work for ueberzug since there's already escaping.
 Can't solve easily
 - [ ] FEAT: improve copy/mv etc. with ideas from [bmcr](https://github.com/Bengerthelorf/bcmr)